vmallet/ida-plugins/README.md

 * [IDA Patcher](https://github.com/iphelix/ida-patcher): IDA Patcher is a plugin for Hex-Ray's IDA Pro disassembler designed to enhance IDA's ability to patch binary files and memory.<br>
 _Updated: 2014 09 23 &nbsp;&nbsp; Language: Python_

+* [IDAPatchExpression](https://github.com/SandokanCZ/IDAPatchExpression): Patch Expression Plugin lets you search for an expression in IDA and replace all bytes in the matches to the selected value.<br>
+_Updated: 2023 04 05 &nbsp;&nbsp; Language: Python_

 * [IDA Patchwork](https://bitbucket.org/daniel_plohmann/idapatchwork): Stitching against malware families with IDA Pro (tool for the talk at Spring9, https://spring2014.gdata.de/spring2014/programm.html).
 In essence, I use a somewhat fixed / refurbished version of PyEmu along IDA to demonstrate deobfuscation of the different patterns found in the malware family Nymaim.<br>
 _Updated: 2014 11 04 &nbsp;&nbsp; Language: Python_